 The Spring Lake Recreation and Parks Department will host a special WWII Memorial Remembrance Event, starting at Veteran’s Memorial Park.
 Immediately following the ceremony, there will be a candlelit walk in honor of all veterans who served in WWII from Veteran’s Memorial Park.
 The walk will end at the Community Recreation Center where light refreshments will be served and WWII exhibits and music will be featured.

-A Candlelight vigil will be formed at the Arts Council and walk down to the NC Veterans Park.
+A special Candlelight Vigil will be formed at the Arts Council and walk down to the ASOM Garden, off Hay Street.
 There will be speakers and music to help honor WWII veterans and their contribution to our country.

 The annual Fayetteville Veterans Day Parade will honor the Greatest Generation with floats and signs and music of the era.

-Mayor to make a proclamation after the Veterans Day Parade, saluting all WWII veterans.
+Mayor Nat Robertson to make the annual mayor’s proclamation after the Veterans Day Parade, saluting all WWII veterans.